I finally hoped on the geode cake band wagon this weekend, and found that it is WAY easier to make a geode cake than I thought!

 I modified the design to make it a bit more approachable for all of us home bakers!

-I baked 4, 8-inch round cake layers, and frosted the layers with american buttercream (I used 1.5 batches).
+I baked four, eight-inch round cake layers using 1. batch of cake batter, and frosted the cake layers with american buttercream (I made 1.5 batches of my frosting recipe).

 Once stacked, I applied a thin crumb coat around the cake, and trimmed a triangle from one side of the cake.